-Here’s one of my favorite ways for using leftover chicken: Chicken Tortilla Soup.
+Here’s one of my favorite ways to use leftover chicken: Chicken tortilla soup.
 This south-of-the-border style soup turns leftover shredded chicken into a healthy and flavor-filled new dish.
 I’ll roast a whole chicken for dinner one night, then use leftovers for this soup.
 It’s a delicious as well as time-saving strategy.

-I roast a whole chicken every weekend so we always have leftovers for soups and salads.
-If you don’t have leftover chicken, you can roast a couple of chicken breasts (a day or two ahead even) or purchase a market roasted chicken.
+I roast a whole chicken every weekend so we always have leftovers for soups, salads and tacos.
+If you don’t have leftover chicken, roast a couple of chicken breasts (a day or two ahead even) or purchase a market roasted chicken.
 Discard the skin and shred the meat for the soup.
 You could even use diced, cooked boneless skinless chicken breast, but I prefer the shredded chicken for this soup.
 Do what works best for you.

 One more idea, if you don’t have leftover chicken, use the method in my quick chicken rice recipe with a pressure cooker to cook a chicken breast.
 It takes just a few minutes to cook a chicken breast and you have wonderful broth as well.
 Just skip the rice and dill.

 Start by cooking the vegetables in a little olive oil until soft, then add the garlic and spices.
-Next, I add tomatoes, beans, broth and the shredded chicken.
-Just heat to hot and your soup is almost ready.
+Next, add tomatoes, beans, broth and the shredded chicken.
+Just heat through and your soup is almost ready.
 So what’s left to do?
 The garnishes!

 Garnishes – The Best Part

-The best part of chicken tortilla soup is the garnishes.
-Placing small bowls of goodies on the table allows everyone to customize their soup.
-I use lime wedges, chopped cilantro, sliced avocado and grated cheese.
-You could add fresh chopped tomato as well if you like.
+The best part of chicken tortilla soup is the garnishes, or as I call them, the goodies.
+Placing bowls of goodies on the table allows everyone to customize their soup.
+I use lime wedges, chopped cilantro, sliced avocado (or guacamole) and grated cheese.
 And to top it all off, crisp, homemade corn tortillas strips.